Your browser version is not updated, please update it.

 • Limited company operations due to extreme weather events, with consequent losses in revenue

-The risk management model adopted by the Group considers both the possible impacts that climate change related phenomena may have on the business of Poste Italiane, and identifies the main methods for managing these.
+As part of its risk management model, the Group considers both the possible impacts that climate change phenomena may have on the business of Poste Italiane, identifying the main ways of managing them.

 Pillars impacted Opportunities: